A subtle way to learn

 The Silent Way material is made in such a way that it facilitates visible and tangible situations.
 If used well, those props aim at creating mental imaging.
 Without the Silent Way material, one can also create such situations, for instance by miming or using gestures.

-Nowadays, we have a comeback of “STEM” subjects (Science, Technology, Engineering, Mathematics) and many schools have “makerspaces” which are workshops where students can practice carpentry and other craft, computer science and engineering skills.
+Nowadays, we have a comeback of “STEAM” subjects (Science, Technology, Engineering, Arts, Mathematics) and many schools have “makerspaces” which are workshops where students can practice carpentry and other craft, computer science and engineering skills.

 I think that the point is not to have a top-notch makerspace with expensive robots but to focus on what it means to develop a “tinkering mindset”.
 During his time, Gattegno was an innovator and a person who refused to deny the world around him.
 For example, he embraced technology by producing many TV programmes to teach reading.
 He was mind-blown by how technology and computing could be valuable resources to help accelerate learning and to make learning more accessible.
 Beyond everything, he was a tinkerer, a person who created by design, by testing and observing, iterating and improving and by sharing to make his findings available to others.